poxar/dotfiles/README.md

 I change those files a lot and sometimes I break things, so be careful.

-My [vim config](https://github.com/poxar/vimfiles) lives in in a separate repository, so I can use it without having to fetch all of my dotfiles (maybe Windows©, don't ask).
+My [vim config](https://github.com/poxar/vimfiles) lives in in a separate repository, so I can use it without having to fetch all of my dotfiles.

 ## How?